Janet Bannister: Career

 Bannister started her career as a brand manager at Procter & Gamble and then as an engagement manager with McKinsey & Co.
 In 2001, she spent four years at eBay in Silicon Valley.
 In 2004, she launched Kijiji.ca which became one of Canada's most-visited websites.

 Bannister is the co-chair of C100 and on the boards of the Ivey Business School and LEAP, a social venture accelerator, as well as serving as a mentor at Creative Destruction Lab at the University of Toronto.

 She also founded and was CEO at a venture-backed start-up prior to joining Real Ventures in 2014.
 In 2017, she was announced as part of a team to guide fintech strategy for the province of Ontario and the Canadian Economic Strategy Roundtable on Digital Industries.

+In 2025, she was awarded an honorary Doctor of Laws degree by Ontario Tech University.

 Staircase Ventures

 Launched by Bannister in 2023, Staircase Ventures closed their first fund by collecting C$34 million with investors including the Royal Bank of Canada.

 In October 2023, it led the Calgary fintech startup Fillip to a C$5m seed round of fundraising.
-By February 2024, the firm had also led seed rounds of funding for other Canadian startups including AI drug discovery platform Biossil and Rhenthi, a marketing automation platform, along with a C$6m round for AI-focused Sibli.
+By February 2024, the firm had also led seed rounds of funding for other Canadian startups including AI drug discovery platform Biossil and Rhenti, a marketing automation platform, along with a C$6m round for AI-focused Sibli.
 In April of that year, it was involved in a C$2.7m seed extension to Galatea, a waste logistics software company, while in December it helped lead a $5 million minority equity financing round for Eventric, a US-based software company focused on live events.

+In March 2026, Bannister and Staircase Ventures completed a second round of fundraising with a C$50 million fund for a total of C$84 million raised.